timescale/docs/timescaledb/how-to-guides/connecting/about-connecting.md

 1. Sign in to the [Timescale Cloud portal][tsc-portal].
 1. In the `Services` tab, find the service you want to connect to, and check it is marked as `Running`.
-1. Click the name of the service you want to connect to, to see the connection information.
-Take a note of the `Service URL`.
-The URL contains all the information you need to connect to your service, except for the password.
+1. Click the name of the service to see its connection information.
+Copy the `Service URL`, which you will need when connecting.
 1. If you don't know the password for the service, navigate to the `Operations` tab, and click `Reset password`.
-You can choose your own password, or allow Timescale Cloud to generate a secure password for you.
-Take a note of your new password.
+You can choose your own password or allow Timescale Cloud to generate a secure password for you.
+Keep a copy of your new password, which you will need when connecting.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-connection-info.png" alt="View Timescale Cloud connection info"/>

 </procedure>

 ## Find connection details in Managed Service for TimescaleDB
-To retrieve your connection details from a running Managed Service for Timescale
+To retrieve your connection details from a running Managed Service for TimescaleDB service:
-service:

 <procedure>